SkipTheDragon/streamlined/app/bundle/StreamlinedBundle/src/Resources/docs/docs/features/overview.md

 - **Thoroughly Tested**: Rigorous testing guarantees the platform's reliability and functionality, ensuring it performs optimally under different conditions and scenarios.

-- **Modern Design**: The platform sports a contemporary aesthetic, providing a visually pleasing interface that enhances user engagement and experience.

 - **Fast and Lightweight**: Designed for efficiency, the platform operates at high speeds without hogging system resources, providing a smooth and responsive user experience.

 - **Use as a Bundle in any Symfony Project**: The platform can be integrated as a bundle into any Symfony project, offering flexibility and convenience to Symfony developers.